RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #166, #167, #168

+Took some time, but with some great help from GEB, Tubby, Cookie, and Royal I was able to get the Forever MM system working with a simple Pickaxe proof of concept.
+The elimination managers weren't working, but I figured out why (something I ran into before).
+And now it works like a charm... it breaks every once in a while, but otherwise it is SUPER consistent and I'm excited to use this system for future 1v1 gametypes.

 ## #165

 Finished up the bases and the roof and the vines and the bushes for the new